 About the Program:

 Founded in 1989, the AKFC International Youth Fellowship program is a 9 month professional development program for Canadians seeking hands-on experience in international development.
-The Fellowship includes three unique streams: International development Management (IDM); International Microfinance and Microenterprise (IMM); and Young professionals in Media (YPM).
+The Fellowship includes three unique streams: International Development Management (IDM) and International Microfinance and Microenterprise (IMM).
 Fellows are placed with field partners in over 13 different countries.

 |Application Review||Early to Mid-February|